Colchester Castle: 19th and 20th centuries

-The part of the castle under the chapel remained in use as a gaol, which was enlarged in 1801.
-A long-serving gaoler called John Smith lived on site with his family.
+The part of the castle under the chapel remained in use as a jail, which was enlarged in 1801.
+A long-serving jailer called John Smith lived on site with his family.
 His daughter Mary Ann Smith was born there in 1777 and lived her whole life in the castle, becoming the librarian until her death in 1852.
 She is believed to have planted the sycamore tree which is still growing on top of the southwest tower, either to celebrate the Battle of Waterloo in 1815 or to mark her father's death in the same year.

 Between 1920 and 1922, the Castle and the associated parkland were bought by the Borough of Colchester using a large donation from Weetman Pearson, 1st Viscount Cowdray, a wealthy industrialist who had been the town's Member of Parliament.
+The wrought iron gates at the entrance to the park on Cowdray Crescent were created in Cheltenham by H.H.
+Martyn & Co..
 The Park is split into the Upper and Lower Castle Parks.
 A museum of artefacts owned by the borough had been on display at the castle since 1860, and the roofing over of the keep in the mid-1930s allowed for a considerable expansion.
 Between January 2013 and May 2014 the castle museum underwent extensive refurbishment costing £4.2 million.
 The programme of work improved and updated the displays with the latest research into the castle's history, and supported the repair of the roof.